commerceblock/mercury/doc/merc_blind.md

 These requirements lead to two fundamental changes to the mercury protocol:

 1. The 2P-ECDSA keygen and signing must be blinded to the shared pubkey and signatures (for `P1`).
 2. All verification of backup transaction locktime decrementing sequence must be performed client side (i.e. by the receiving wallet).
-This neccessitates that the full statechain and sequence of backup transactions is sent from sender to receiver and verified for each transfer. (this can be done via the server with the data encrypted with the receiver public key).
+This requires that the full statechain and sequence of backup transactions is sent from sender to receiver and verified for each transfer. (this can be done via the server with the data encrypted with the receiver public key).
-3. The server is no longer able to perform a proof-of-publication of the globally unique coin ownership (via the SMT of coin IDs).
+3. The server is no longer able to perform an explicit proof-of-publication of the globally unique coin ownership (via the SMT of coin TxIDs), as it cannot know these.
+It can however perform a proof-of-publication of its public key shares for each coin it is co-signing (i.e. `SX`, where `X = 1,2,3 ...`).
+These key shares can be used by the current owner to calulate the full shared public key and verify that their ownership is unique.

 The design changes required are then as follows: